- ANDREA KAROLINA

 - YOSELIN JOHANA

 Yoselin is from the area of San Andres Semetabaj, Solola.
-She is twelve years old and lives with her mother, who does domestic work and sells snacks and fruit to schoolchildren in her community.
+In 2018, she will be in the eighth grade.
+She lives with her mother, who does domestic work and sells snacks and fruit to schoolchildren in her community.
 Her father is a day laborer.
 Yoselin is the oldest of three daughters.
 Her sisters are Rubi, age 10, and Marta, age 3.
 She is an enthusiastic young person and a good student with much potential, who counts on the moral support of her family.
 Her greatest challenge is not having sufficient economic resources; however, she has an enormous desire to overcome that challenge and to help her family live in better conditions.
 She has two possible goals: one is to be a teacher in order to educate the boys and girls of her community; the other is to be a doctor who can help to heal the sick.
 She thinks that, with the help of her family and her enthusiasm, she will be able to be successful.

 Rodolfo comes from the municipality of San Antonio Polopo, a beautiful town near Panajachel, where the townspeople are dedicated to farming and making handcrafts.
 Many of the children and adolescents begin their work doing those things as well; as a result, statistics show that many lag behind in their education.
-Rodolfo is thirteen years old, and he lives with his parents.
+Rodolfo, who is in the eighth grade, lives with his parents.
 His mother does domestic work and also makes bracelets.
 His father is a construction helper.
 Rodolfo has two brothers, sixteen-year-old Edgar and nine-year-old Fredy.
 Rodolfo is of Mayan (Kaqchikel) ethnicity.
 His favorite subject is math in which he does well.
 Rodolfo is determined to graduate from a university with a degree so that he may help his family and the community.
 He believes that with his effort, dedication, and perseverance he will be able to achieve each of his dreams.

 - MARIA ANGELICA

-Maria is 12 years old and lives in Buena Vista, Sololá with her parents and younger siblings.
+Maria is in the ninth grade; she lives in Buena Vista, Sololá with her parents and younger siblings.
 Her parents do not read or write or speak Spanish, they communicate in a local dialect.
-Maria’s father is elderly and infirmed and is not able to contribute to the support of the family.
-Her mother works in the surrounding fields with the neighbors to feed the family.
+Maria’s father is elderly and in poor health; he is not able to contribute to the support of the family.
+Her mother works in the nearby agricultural fields with the neighbors to feed the family.
 Maria faces cultural as well as family challenges to continue her studies.
-She has the daily responsibility of preparing the family meals (from scratch on a wood stove) while her mom is working in the fields.
+She has the daily responsibility of preparing the family meals (from scratch, on a wood stove) while her mom is working in the fields.
 Despite these obligations at home, she has great intellectual capacity and potential coupled with a good spirit to continue the struggle to become a doctor and help not only her family but also her community.

 - CARLOS ENRIQUE

-Carlos is a 13-year-old young man from the town of Peña Blanca, Sololá.
+Carlos is from the town of Peña Blanca, Sololá.
 He is the youngest of five children and is the first to have the opportunity to advance past the 6th grade in his education.
+This year he will complete the 9th grade.
 His siblings are happy that he is able to continue his studies.
 Both his mother and father are illiterate and speak a local dialect, Kachiquel, and a little Spanish.
 They are very excited that at least one of their children will have the opportunity to have a profession.

 Carlos works with his father in the fields when free, but reports that it is tiring and hard to spend all day, every day working in the fields.
 Also the harvest can be bad from either too much or not enough rain.
 At other times, when the harvest is good, the competition in the market leaves the farmers with little profit.
 The dream of Carlos is to be a professional, to have a nice house and a good future because there is not a future working in the fields.

-Johana is 12 years old and lives in Barrio San Bartolo,Sololá; she has one sister and two brothers.
+Johana lives in Barrio San Bartolo,Sololá; she has one sister and two brothers.
 Her father works in Guatemala City as a sales clerk in a store.
 Her mother prepares snacks to sell in a school in Sololá.
 Both parents struggle to provide for their family and dream that their children will have better opportunities than them.
-Jhoana Mishel helps her mother sell the snacks and dreams of being a lawyer and helping change the situation of her family.
+Jhoana Mishel helps her mother sell the snacks.
+Although she is just in the ninth grade this year, she still dreams of being a lawyer and helping change the situation of her family.

 - MARIA ELENA

-Maria is from the town of Monte Mercedes, Sololá and she is 12 years old.
+Maria is from the town of Monte Mercedes, Sololá.
+This year, she will complete the 9th grade.
 Her greatest longing is to study.
 Her parents never went to school and they cannot speak Spanish.
 There are nine children in the family.
 Maria will be the first to advance past sixth grade.
 An older sister left to Guatemala City to work, but she soon died and Maria wants to avoid that situation.
 Arranged marriages are common in the town of Monte Mercedes, and she fears that at any moment, another family may appear asking for her to marry their son.
 Maria does not want to marry young.
 She is excited to continue studying and to be able to follow a career that will allow her to make a difference in the lives of her mother and siblings.

 - MAYERLI ROSIBEL

-Mayerli is a 12-year-old who lives in the neighborhood of Xejuyu II in the town of San Andres Semetabaj, Sololá.
+Mayerli lives in the neighborhood of Xejuyu II in the town of San Andres Semetabaj, Sololá.
 She comes from a large family of 11 children, and most of them have not had the opportunity to advance beyond elementary school.
 Her father works as a temporary day laborer, and her mother is a stay-at-home housewife.
 She earns some money as a weaver of traditional Mayan fabrics.
 Mayerli is excited to study, to become a professional woman, and to avoid marrying very young, as her sisters have done.
 She says that she very much wants to take advantage of this great opportunity.
+This year she is in the ninth grade.

 - OLGA LETICIA

-Olga is 12 years old and is originally from the community of San Bartolo, Solola.
+Olga is originally from the community of San Bartolo, Solola.
 Her father works as a seasonal day laborer.
 Her mother comes out to wash clothes with the neighbors and help with the household economy.
 Olga helps her mother complete this work in order to earn a little more money also.
 However her big dream is to continue studying in order to move forward.
+This year she is studying in the ninth grade.
 Olga says to not go to school leaves few opportunities for achievement in life.
 She dreams of many opportunities in order to be able to change the direction of her life.

-This is Oliver Tzay Cuxilic a 12-year-old boy from the town of Buena Vista, Sololá.
+This is Oliver Tzay Cuxilic a ninth grader from the town of Buena Vista, Sololá.
 He has six brothers and sisters.
-His father is a day laborer who unfortunately suffers from alcoholism and this affects the family wellbeing.
+His father is a day laborer who unfortunately suffers from alcoholism and this affects the family well-being.
 Oliver’s mother works without stopping in the farm fields where she earns 25 Q ($3.35) per day to buy food for her six children.
 Her dream is to continue working to allow her children to advance.
 Oliver has a great desire to improve his situation.
 His big dream is to become a doctor and help his mother improve her situation.

 - SILVIA SELENA

-Silvia is from Monte Mercedes, Sololá and comes from a family where only her mother is the head of the household.
+Silvia is from Monte Mercedes, Sololá and comes from a family where her mother is the head of the household.
 Her father disappeared some years ago and his disappearance is a mystery.
-Due to this her sisters did not have the opportunity to go to school beyond the 6th grade.
+Her sisters did not have the opportunity to go to school beyond the 6th grade.
 Her sisters work as domestics in the capital.
 Although her sisters did not have the opportunity to continue in school, they support Silvia because they believe in her potential and do not want her to have a life like theirs.

 - NAYELY ROSA LINDA

-Nayely, 13 years old, is the oldest of three sisters.
-Her mother, Herminia Estela, 28, takes care of the home and sells specialty breads (banana, carrot, etc.) to support the family in several nearby towns.
+Nayely is the oldest of three sisters.
+Her mother, Herminia Estela takes care of the home and sells specialty breads (banana, carrot, etc.) to support the family in several nearby towns.
 Her husband has abandoned the family.

 Nayely is from the small village of Canoas Altas near to San Andrés Semetabaj.
-She is in her first year of junior high at the Instituto Nacional de Education Basico and attends afternoon classes.
+This year she will complete the ninth grade.
 To reach school each day, she walks 15 minutes to the highway and then waits for a microbus that takes her to San Andrés.
 She hopes to be a doctor and be able to help people – and also her mother with support for the family.

 Nayely is a friendly, intelligent, respectful and enthusiastic young lady who is ready to learn new things.
 Her mother is illiterate because she lacked the opportunity to attend school and in spite of the economic burden, wants her daughter to study.
 With great optimism, Nayely wants to set an example and be the pride of her family.
 She is very happy to have a scholarship.